colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/Machine learning/IPL Project.md

 ## <div align="center"><ins>Rules and Regulations</ins></div>

-- Since the course time-lines are fixed, you will have to submit the assigned learning module and work within a given time.
+- Since the project time-lines are fixed, you will have to submit the assigned task within a given time.
--  Please join the course based on your available bandwidth.
-Course fees is non-refundable.
+-  Please join the project based on your available bandwidth.
+Project learning fees is non-refundable.
--  Classes will mostly be held during the weekends (Saturday, Sunday) for 2 hours per day.
+-  Project meeting will happen every alternate day.
--  This course does not provide any certificate.
-Only certificate won't give you a job.
-Knowledge and projects will.
-That is what we primarily focus on.
+-  Time commitment required would be atleast 3 hours per day without fail till project wrap up (approx 3 months).

 ## <div align="center"><ins>How to apply?</ins></div>

-If you feel you are qualified and are up for the learning ride, please send your profile (Resume, LinkedIn, GitHub) to <ins>**colearninglounge@gmail.com**</ins> with subject line "*Regression - Kaggle based project learning*"
+If you feel you are qualified and are up for the learning ride, please send your profile (Resume, LinkedIn, GitHub) to <ins>**colearninglounge@gmail.com**</ins> with subject line "*IPL 2021 - Live Project*"

 While applying, do let us know:-

-   1. **Why do you want to join this course?**
+   1. **Why do you want to jbe a part of this project.**
-   2. **What are your expectations from this course?**
+   2. **What are your expectations from this cproject?**

-# <div align="center">Training period fee - ₹ 5999 + 18% GST/- per person</div>
+# <div align="center">Project fee - ₹ 6999 + 18% GST/- per person</div>

--  Course starts on **30th January 2021 till 28th Feb 2021**.
+-  Course starts on **25th March 2021 till 10th June 2021**.
--  To maintain the quality of learning **maximum 15 person** in batch is allowed.
+-  To maintain the quality of project **maximum 12 person** in batch is allowed forming 3 teams of 4 each.
-- Last day to apply is **24th January 2021**.
+- Last day to apply is **22nd March 2021**.
 - For any query email us to <ins>**colearninglounge@gmail.com**</ins>.

-## <div align="center"><ins>Scholarship opportunity</ins></div>
+## <div align="center"><ins>Mentorship opportunity</ins></div>

-During the span of the course, if you help us in creating content (learning material) for the course, then based on your contribution we will return the fees.
+During the span of the project, if you help us in creating content (learning material) for the project, then based on your contribution we will consider you for further projects as mentor/assistant mentor.

 #### <div align="center">It's our sole decision about contribution and reward.</div>